Attosecond-level synchronisation of chip-integrated oscillators

 \subsection{Conclusion}

-In conclusion, we demonstrate the first attosecond-level synchronisation of microcomb oscillators.
-The synchronisation is achieved by transmitting a main pump laser and a second injection laser over fibre to the two microcombs.
+In conclusion, we demonstrate the first attosecond-level synchronisation of microcomb oscillators, at both 25~GHz and 300~GHz repetition rate.
+The synchronisation is achieved by transmitting a main pump laser and a second injection laser over fiber to the two microcombs.
 Kerr-nonlinear synchronisation reduces the relative phase noise and timing jitter between both oscillators by more than 80 dB resulting in a remarkably low integrated relative timing jitter of less than 400~as.
-While in our case the lasers were free-running, they could be stabilized to a low noise reference cavity, or derived from a low-noise mode-locked laser, enabling precision synchronisation between complementary laser technologies.
-Moreover, while we use sources with $f_\mathrm{rep}=300$~GHz, our results apply equally to systems with lower and directly detectable repetition rate, as well as normal dispersion switching wave combs~\cite{xue2015NormaldispersionMicrocombsEnabled, wildi2023SidebandInjectionLocking}.
-These results could enable precision timing across large networks in attosecond experiments, radio-telescopes, geodesy, or in increasingly demanding and emerging technological applications such as data centres and large-scale computing facilities \cite{clark2020SynchronousSubnanosecondClock, xue2022NanosecondOpticalSwitching, gonzalez2022OpticallyConnectedMemory}, quantum-secure communication and quantum-information\cite{clivati2022CoherentPhaseTransfer, wang2022TwinfieldQuantumKey,wang2025LargescaleClusterQuantum,jia2025ContinuousvariableMultipartiteEntanglement, ruiz-chamorro2024LowcomplexityContinuousvariableQuantum}.
+While in our case the lasers were free-running, they could be stabilised to a low noise reference cavity, or derived from a low-noise mode-locked laser, enabling precision synchronisation between complementary laser technologies.
+These results could enable precision timing across large networks in attosecond experiments, radio-telescopes, geodesy, or in increasingly demanding and emerging technological applications such as data centers and large-scale computing facilities \cite{clark2020SynchronousSubnanosecondClock, xue2022NanosecondOpticalSwitching, gonzalez2022OpticallyConnectedMemory}, quantum-secure communication and quantum-information\cite{clivati2022CoherentPhaseTransfer}.
 Ultimately, our results may lead to chip-integrated attosecond photonics.

 \paragraph{Funding.}

 This project has received funding from the European Research Council (ERC) under the EU's Horizon 2020 research and innovation program (grant agreement No 853564), from the EU's Horizon 2020 research and innovation program (grant agreement No 101137000) and through the Helmholtz Young Investigators Group VH-NG-1404; the work was supported through the Maxwell computational resources operated at DESY.